kas84/cordova-plugin-pdf-reader/README.md

 <h1>cordova-plugin-pdf-reader</h1>
 <p>This plugin allows you to open a pdf in a native modal.
 The model has the following structure: header ( tite name, back button, share button ) and Footer (action buttons).
-You can define the header title (String), the pdf you want to show (base64), and the number of button in the footer bar ( 0 to 3 buttons ).</p>
+You can define the header title (String), the pdf you want to show (base64 or url), and the number of button in the footer bar ( 0 to 3 buttons ).</p>
 <h2>API Reference</h2>
 <h3>PdfReader</h3>
 <pre>PdfReader.openPdf: function(title,url,buttonsArray,successCallback, errorCallback){